simh/simh/README.md

-    SEND                             Inject input to a simulated system's console SLEEP time                       Pause command execution for specified time SCREENSHOT                       Snapshot the current video display window RUN UNTIL breakpoint             Establish the breakpoiunt specified and run until it is encountered RUN UNTIL "output-string" ...
+    SEND                             Inject input to a simulated system's console SLEEP time                       Pause command execution for specified time SCREENSHOT                       Snapshot the current video display window RUN UNTIL breakpoint             Establish the breakpoint specified and run until it is encountered RUN UNTIL "output-string" ...
 Establish the specified "output-string" as an EXPECT and run until it is encountered.
-    GO UNTIL breakpoint              Establish the breakpoiunt specified and go until it is encountered GO UNTILE "output-string" ...
+    GO UNTIL breakpoint              Establish the breakpoint specified and go until it is encountered GO UNTIL "output-string" ...
 Establish the specified "output-string" as an EXPECT and go until it is encountered.

 #### Command Processing Enhancements